 Creating a test account

-In order to test the ORCD API and API calls, such as a reading and adding information to an ORCID record, you will also need to create a test ORCID record in the sandbox.
+In order to test the ORCID API and API calls, such as a reading and adding information to an ORCID record, you will also need to create a test ORCID record in the sandbox.
 This can be done through the user interface, much like on the production ORCID Registry.
 Go to https://sandbox.orcid.org/register and register for an account.

 Register your redirect URLs